code4yonglei/deep-learning-intro/episodes/6-outlook.Rmd

 based on their mass spectrum.
 You can compare this to comparing two pictures of animals, and predicting how similar they are.

-A siamese neural network is used to solve the problem.
+A Siamese neural network is used to solve the problem.
-In a siamese neural network you have two input vectors, let's say two images of animals or two mass spectra.
+In a Siamese neural network you have two input vectors, let's say two images of animals or two mass spectra.
 They pass through a base network.
 Instead of outputting a class or number with one or a few output neurons, the output layer of the base network is a whole vector of for example 100 neurons.
 After passing through the base network, you end up with two of these vectors representing the two inputs.
 The goal of the base network is to output a meaningful representation of the input (this is called an embedding).